HillviewCap/llms/src/content/blog/how-to-use-search-api.md

 2. **Implement pagination** - Always handle pagination for queries that might return many results
 3. **Handle errors gracefully** - Check for error responses and display appropriate messages
 4. **Cache results when appropriate** - Consider caching results to reduce API load
+5. **Search domains directly** - You can directly search for specific domains in the query
+6. **Utilize topic searching** - Search for specific topics like "Cybersecurity" or "AI/ML" to find relevant content

 ## Conclusion